Issued by the Australian government Bureau of Meteorology for 24 hours commencing 2300 UTC 23 August 2019

-Please be aware wind gusts can be a further 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
+Please be aware wind and wave forecasts are averages.
+Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
+Maximum waves can be twice the forecast height.

 Part 1 warnings refer to latest warnings for details of the area affected.